 How often do you award grants for this program?
 How do I apply?

 The NHPRC accepts applications for Access to Historical Records once each year.

 Our application process is through Grants.gov.
 The easiest way to keep track of the funding deadlines is to subscribe to their Find Grant Opportunities page.
 We are listed as a "Sub-Agency" under the National Archives and Records Administration.
 You should read our Apply for a Grant page for detailed instructions on how to apply.
 Do not wait until the deadline date to become familiar with Grants.gov.

-After you have completed an application, NHPRC staff will send out your application to State Historical Records Advisory Board (State Board) representatives and to 5-7 professional peer reviewers, all of whom will comment on your project's narrative and budget.
+After you have completed an application, NHPRC staff will send out your application to 6-8 professional peer reviewers, all of whom will comment on your project's narrative and budget.
 We will then send you these reviews in order that you might briefly clarify any unresolved matters before we submit the application to the Commission.
 Based on your response, reviewers' comments, and staff recommendations, the Commission advises the Archivist of the United States, who makes the final decision on grant awards.

 What role does the State Board play in the application and review process?

 A list of State Boards is available on the Council of State Archivists' website.
 When you begin planning for your project, contact your State Board coordinator.
 State Boards may offer advice and sometimes even review a draft proposal prior to application.
-As mentioned above, representatives from the State Board also review your proposal.
+Representatives from the State Board also serve as peer reviewers.
 If your State Board is inactive, you may still apply to NHPRC unless you are a state government agency.

 How much money are we expected to contribute ?

 We require the applicant institution to provide 25 percent or more of total project costs as cost share.
 Cost share can include both direct and indirect expenses, in-kind contributions, non-Federal third-party contributions, and any income earned directly by the project.